BhavikDudhrejiya/Ensemble-Learning-Methods/README.md

 1. It is an ensemble machine learning technique.
 2. It creates a tree based model on bootstrap sampling with replacement.
 3. Each vote are collected from the model and majority vote will be considered as a final output.
-4. It is a bootstrap sampling + aggregation(aggragation of vote)
+4. It is a bootstrap sampling + aggregation(aggragation of vote).
+5. While creating model, Equal weights are assigned to each data.

 B. Purpose of using Bagging:
 It takes a models with high variance and low bias and reduce their variance without decreasing their bais.